Note: This guide was originally written in 2015, but it is updated every year to reflect relevant new trends and changes in the industry.

 Site Migration Types

-There are a number of types of migration, each of which comes with its own considerations and requirements.
+There are several types of migration, each of which comes with its considerations and requirements.

 Existing Domain Migration